-Some amputees use anti-bacterial cleansers on their stumps to limit bacteria that cause skin problems ones like Tersaseptic and pHisoderm are available at drugstores.
+Some amputees use anti-bacterial cleansers on their stumps to limit bacteria that cause skin problems.
+Products like pHisoderm are available at drugstores.

 Otto Bock has introduced its Derma Skin Care products Derma clean (anti-bacterial cleaner for the stump and socket), Derma prevent (protective coating lotion to cover and protect the skin), and Derma repair (anti-bacterial lotion that relieves and repairs irritated skin while moisturizing it).
 The products come as a set that is available through your prosthetist.

 If you are considering products at your drugstore, bear in mind a lightly medicated powder or lotion (such as zinc oxide as mentioned above) can help treat minor skin irritations; an antihistamine cream can help treat a pink rash over the stump (a rash that is not from weight bearing) and an antibiotic cream can help treat actual abrasions.